ramonbs/trivia-game/README.md

 ## Installation
 To install the Trivia Game, please follow the steps below:

-1. Ensure that you have Node.js and npm installed on your computer.
+1. Ensure that you have Node.js at version 18 and npm installed on your computer.
 If you don't, you can download them from the official Node.js website https://nodejs.org/en/.
+I recommend NVM for the manage of node's version, you can download it from the official nvm repository https://github.com/nvm-sh/nvm.

-Clone this repository to your local machine using the following command:
+2. Clone this repository to your local machine using the following command:
 ```
 git clone git@github.com:ramonbs/trivia-game.git
 ```